ion206/RobotArm/README.md

-# 🤖 3-Axis Vision-Guided Robotic Arm with ArUco-Based Spatial Intelligence
+# 🤖 3-Axis Vision-Guided Robotic Arm with ArUco Markers and Gemini-Based Spatial Intelligence

 ## **By: Ayan Syed**